Galloway: Thank you sir, I'm fine.

 A variant in works set before cell phones became ubiquitous is to have the inconvenient party receive a telephone call.
 Bonus points if this happens in a restaurant or other public place so that the person will have to leave the table in order to take the call.
 There may or may not actually be someone on the other end of the line when the character picks up the phone, but if there is, the distraction will last longer.

-I Need to Go Iron My Dog is the inverse of this, where the character offers some excuse for their own departure; if the real purpose is to distance himself from what the others are saying and doing, it's Stepping Out for a Quick Cup of Coffee.
-If a character tags along the unwanted character to get him out, it's an Escort Distraction.
+I Need to Go Iron My Dog is the inverse of this, where the character offers some excuse for their own departure; if the real purpose is to distance themself from what the others are saying and doing, it's Stepping Out for a Quick Cup of Coffee.
+If a character tags along the unwanted character to get them out, it's an Escort Distraction.
 Compare and contrast with Look Behind You and We Need a Distraction.
 Was Just Leaving ensues when a character doesn't bother to come up with a pretense for wanting someone else gone.

 - In one Knights of the Dinner Table strip, Dave is sent on an elaborate and extremely convoluted snack run to get him out of the house while the others eat a pizza in his absence.